 If your floor can support the weight of added water, upgrading to a larger tank is always a great idea.
 Bigger aquariums are easier to maintain, and you can even keep more fish!
 Here are the steps to successfully transfer everything from your smaller, established aquarium to a new larger one.

-Lightly vacuum the gravel in the old tank to remove any large particles.
-Test and record the pH and water temperature so you can match them to the new tank.
-If the tank has recently gone through a major event such as fish death, replacement of the filter media, or replaced or new fish being added, wait a few weeks before undertaking the move.
-This will allow the old tank to stabilize.
+If the aquarium has recently gone through a major event such as fish death, a replacement of the filter media, or new fish being added, it's important to wait a few weeks before undertaking this aquarium switch.
+This will allow the old aquarium to stabilize.

 The filter from the old tank has beneficial bacterial colonies in the filter media.
-By running both the old and the new filter for a few weeks, you'll introduce a lot of beneficial bacteria into the new tank.
-The extra filtration will also be helpful as the new tank becomes established.
+By running both the old and the new filter for a few weeks, you'll introduce plenty of beneficial bacteria into the new system.
+This extra filtration will also be helpful as the new aquarium becomes established.

 Make sure all filtration is running before moving the fish.
 Treat the new aquarium as you would any new tank, which means that you should test the water for both ammonia and nitrite daily and perform partial water changes until they are at zero.

 If the pH and the water temperature match exactly, you can transfer fish without needing to bag them; use a clear plastic pitcher with a barrier on top.
 Otherwise, you can bag the fish and acclimate them the same way you would with any fish you purchase and bring home.